 Soon after he became the Holy Father, Pope Francis mentioned that he sees "the Church as a field hospital after battle."
-We know by our own personal experience, as well as national data on the number of families impacted by addiction, that we are all wounded and in need of healing.
-Thus, rather than serving as a dispatcher and handing off the vulnerable, the Church ought to be a beacon of light to anyone seeking to make difficult adjustments in their lives.
+We know by our own personal experience, as well as statistics on lust addiction and other issues, that we are all wounded and in need of healing.
+Thus, rather than serving as a dispatcher and handing off the vulnerable, the Church ought to be a beacon of light to anyone seeking to make difficult changes in their lives.

 Showing up to be part of a fellowship helps us grow while providing a place for others to come find new life and new perspective.
 By doing so, we open the doors of the Church to share the saving grace of Jesus Christ.
 This is not an act that keeps the wonders of Christ focused inward, but instead one that allows our Lord to enter the world for all to be awoken.
 The readings of this Sunday's Mass emphasize a change from the old ways of dealing with uncleanliness and sin.
 The First Reading details what is to be done with a leper:

 As long as the sore is on him he shall declare himself unclean, since he is in fact unclean.
 He shall dwell apart, making his abode outside the camp.

-Perhaps we've felt that way about ourselves and loved ones.
-When we don't tend to our own needs and wounds, we may tidy up everything that we can in our lives in order not reveal the insanity that's taking place.
 The good news is that Jesus changes the way we treat those with unclean spirits.
 He heals them.
 Hear the faith expressed in this week's Gospel Reading: